Dark Souls III: The Ringed City

 In The Ringed City, the Ashen One begins their journey to an area known as "The Dreg Heap", where ruined kingdoms of different eras are piled upon each other as the world draws to a close.
 From the Dreg Heap, after battling through the ruins of Lothric Castle, the Ashen One encounters the amnesiac knight Lapp, who cannot remember his past.
 Throughout the Dreg Heap, messages from Gael from Ashes of Ariandel guide the player.
 The Ashen One traverses the remnants of Earthen Peak, an area encountered in Dark Souls II, before fighting the last remnant of the demon race, the Demon Prince, in the base of an Archtree that contains the ruins of Firelink Shrine from Dark Souls.
 Victorious, the player travels to the Ringed City, an ancient city of Pygmies, the ancestors of humanity, which has fallen into the Abyss.
-After defeating the guardian of the Church of Filianore, the player awakens Filianore, the daughter of Lord Gwyn, who was entrusted to the Ringed City as a token of peace between Gwyn and the Pygmy Lords.
-This transports them to a ruined wasteland of ash, which can be interpreted as either a skip forward in time or the lifting of an illusion cast by Filianore.
-There, the Ashen One meets a dishevelled Gael, who has begun killing the Pygmy Lords to gain the blood of the Dark Soul from the Pygmies for the painter girl in Ariandel to use as ink.
-After consuming the Dark Soul, Gael has been fully corrupted by its power and demands the Ashen One's portion of it.
-He is finally struck down, allowing the Ashen One to obtain his blood (which contains the Dark Soul).
-The Ashen One then gives the Blood of the Dark Soul to the painter in Ariandel, who uses it to paint a new world for humanity.
+After defeating the Guardian of the Church of Filianore, the player awakens Princess Filianore, the daughter of Lord Gwyn, who was entrusted to the Ringed City as a token of peace between Gwyn and the Pygmy Lords.
+This transports them to a ruined wasteland of ash.
+There, the Ashen One meets a disheveled Gael, who has begun killing and eating the Pygmy Lords in order to gain the blood of the Dark Soul for the painter girl in Ariandel to use as paint.
+After consuming the Dark Soul, Gael becomes fully corrupted by its power and demands the Ashen One surrender their portion of it.
+He is finally struck down, allowing the Ashen One to obtain his blood, which yet contains the Dark Soul.
+The Ashen One then gives the Blood of the Dark Soul to the painter in Ariandel, who uses it to paint a new world for humanity - which she calls a "cold, dark, and very gentle place."

+The Ringed City introduces two large new areas to explore, four major boss battles, new enemies, items, magic spells, weapons, and armor.
+It also adds a new player-versus-player mode and a corresponding player covenant.